The Seton's of Meldrum Descent

 Their son Patrick inherited Meldrum and continued as the Urquharts of Meldrum.

-((i)) Patrick Urquhart, 1st of Meldrum.
+((i)) Patrick Urquhart, 1st Urquhart of Meldrum.
 Originally of Lethenty, he bought and sold Mounie from William Seton of Udny/Menie, selling to Robert Farquhar (lost to bankruptcy in 1702), before inheriting Meldrum in 1636 from his mother.

 m.
 Margaret Ogilvy, dau of James Ogilvy, 1st Earl of Airly.